Hackthings/contentful-express/README.md

 As a base, [ProperJS/App](https://github.com/ProperJS/App) is loaded for you as your `source` starting point for Javascript and SASS.
 Check the [readme](https://github.com/ProperJS/App#workflow) for all the great `npm` scripts that are already configured for this.

 If you don't want to use that, simply trash it and start from scratch or use some other boilerplate you prefer.

+### Static Pages
+Any `.html` file created in the templates root directory will be generated into a static page with no context data from Contentful.
+So, `about.html` becomes `/about/` as an active route.
+By default the `index.html` template is reserved as the homepage.